Gambia investigators urge justice for abuses under Jammeh

-After Barrow’s election in 2016, he vowed to right the wrongs of the past, especially widespread abuses under previous leader Jammeh.
+Following his election in 2016, Barrow vowed to right the wrongs of the past, especially widespread abuses under previous leader Jammeh.
 The commission was mandated to establish an impartial historical record of abuses committed from July 1994 to January 2017, when Jammeh fled into exile after losing elections.
-More than two years of hearings that led to this report documented human rights abuses and horrors that occurred under Jammeh’s rule.
+More than two years of hearings that led to the report documented human rights abuses and horrors that occurred under Jammeh’s rule.

 Its submission comes just before Gambia’s 2 million people are set to vote in presidential elections on Dec.
 4, in which Barrow is running for re-election against five other candidates.

-After submitting the report, Commission Chair Lamin J. Sise said that “the individuals involved in perpetrating the violations and abuses must be held accountable for their crimes” and their names are “mentioned expressly in the relevant sections of the report.”
+After submitting the report, Commission chair Lamin J. Sise said that “the individuals involved in perpetrating the violations and abuses must be held accountable for their crimes” and their names are “mentioned expressly in the relevant sections of the report.”

-The commission found that the abuses resulted in the deaths of “240 to 250 Gambians and non-Gambians in the hands of state or its agents.”
+The commission found that the abuses resulted in the deaths of “240 to 250 Gambians and non-Gambians in the hands of (the) state or its agents.”

-Sise did not mention the names of those the commission has recommended for prosecution, however, there is little doubt that Jammeh is among those named, according to experts.
+Sise did not mention the names of those the commission has recommended for prosecution, however, Jammeh is likely among them, according to experts.

 “The evidence is in ...
-We have the truth,” Baba Hydara, whose father Deyda Hydara was a newspaper editor killed in 2004, said.
+We have the truth,” said Baba Hydara, whose father Deyda Hydara was a newspaper editor killed in 2004.

 “Now we need justice,” he said.
 “Justice for my father, justice for all of Jammeh’s victims, and justice for Gambian society as a whole.”